-Hours spent in education sessions of greater than 1⁄2 day duration are benefit hours (education leave); time spent in sessions of less than 1⁄2 day are considered to be worked hours (non-service recipient workload).
+Hours spent in education sessions of greater than 1⁄2 day duration are benefit hours (education leave); time spent in sessions of less than 1⁄2 day are worked hours (non-service recipient workload).
 This will provide comparable information for performance indicators provincially.